nvtkaszpir/prusa-esp32-node-red-time-lapse/README.md

 ## What works

-- node-RED + mqtt in containers (docker), could be run directly on host
+- Node-RED + mqtt in containers (docker), could be run directly on host
 - logic flow - capturing images to directory if printer is printing
 - rendering images into a movie using ffmpeg (externally executed)